jwmullally/dracut-iscsi-target/README.md

     dd if=iscsi-boot.iso of=/dev/disk/by-id/usb-Kingston_DataTraveler_II+_ABCDE01234-0\:0
     ```

-- Reboot the host and select the "iSCSI Target" entry.
+- Reboot the host and select the `iSCSI Target` entry.
 After the target
   is configured, this will stop the regular boot sequence and drop to an
   emergency shell.
 Use `journalctl` and check for lines beginning with
-  "iscsi-target:" to ensure everything is setup correctly.
+  `iscsi-target:` to ensure everything is setup correctly.

 - Boot the client/initiator host using the CD or USB key.